ax-llm/ax/README.md

   Reasoning: I have found some restaurants in San Francisco that have outdoor seating and serve sushi., I need to choose a restaurant based on my preferences.
   Reasoning: <not-set>
 ```

+## Troubleshooting

+1. **The LLM can't find the right function to use from the ones I've provided**
+   Improve the function naming and description be very clear on what the function does.
+Also ensure the function parameter's also have good descriptions.
+The descriptions don't have to be very long but need to be clear.

+2. **How do I change the configuration of the LLM used**
+   You can pass a configuration object as the second parameter when creating a new LLM object `const conf = OpenAIDefaultOptions(); const ai = new OpenAI(APIKEY, conf);`

+3. **My prompt is too long and is getting cut off for some reason**
+   Increase the max token length `const conf = OpenAIDefaultOptions(); conf.maxTokens = 2000;`

+4. **How do I change the model say I want to use GPT4 instead of the default**
+   Change it on the configuration `const conf = OpenAIDefaultOptions(); conf.model = OpenAIGenerateModel.GPT4;` another way is to use another preset instead of the default. `const conf = OpenAIBestModelOptions();`

+5. **How do I get debug logs**
+   You have to enable it on the the prompt object `const prompt = new SPrompt(restaurant, funcs); prompt.setDebug(true);` and the logs will be displayed on the console.

 ## Reach out